WHO: Nations mulling Gilead's COVID drug should consider trial flop, too | Health

 The U.S. Food and Drug Administration on Thursday approved Gilead's antiviral drug for treating patients hospitalized with COVID-19, making it the first and only drug approved for the disease in the United States.
 The FDA decision came a week after the release of the results of the World Health Organization's Solidarity trial, which concluded remdesivir has little or no impact on a patient's chances of surviving COVID-19.

+The FDA said its approval was based on three trials, including a 1,062-patient study by the National Institute of Allergy and Infectious Disease, which found that remdesivir reduced hospital stays to 10 days from 15 days, and helped reduce the risk of death in some patients who were receiving oxygen.
+The drug did not improve overall survival.
+"The Solidarity results do not refute these findings of benefit to patients," the FDA said in a statement posted on its website.

-Swaminathan said that the FDA does not appear to have taken the global health body's study into account in its approval.
-"We believe our results are very robust," Swaminathan said, when asked about the FDA move.
+Remdesivir is also approved for treatment of patients with severe COVID-19 in Japan, Taiwan, India, Singapore, the United Arab Emirates and the European Union.
+Gilead is allowing generic companies to manufacture the drug for supply to 127 low-income countries.
+"We believe our results are very robust," the WHO's Swaminathan said, when asked about the FDA move.
 "We hope that people who are doing treatment guidelines in other countries, as well as regulators around the world, will take note of our study results, in addition to the other evidence."

-"Because you need to look at the global evidence for a drug, before you make decisions," she added.
-For the remdesivir arm of the WHO's Solidarity trial, 2,743 patients were given the treatment, compared to 2,708 in the control group.

 An independent WHO panel will convene next week to look at all evidence of the effectiveness of Gilead's drug, Janet Diaz, the WHO's top official for clinical care responses, said.
 "We would anticipate that the guidelines will be available within three to four weeks," Diaz said.
 "What we're doing now in the pandemic is to try to continue with that approach in a transparent and trustworthy way, but do it faster."